bonninr/rusty-pipes/readme.md

 ## Starting

-Note: RustyPipes will create 16-bit versions of all samples on startup.
-It will not overwrite the original files, though the original files can be deleted after the first start to save on disk space.
+Note: RustyPipes will create pitch-corrected samples of all pipes that have a pitch factor configured on startup.
+It will not overwrite the original files, but create new files with the pitch shift in the filename.
+This step is done automatically and only done the first time a particular organ is loaded.

 ### Control via MIDI input